IEEE-NITK/CodePal/README.md

 ### Enter Handle in settings and view problems, contests and profile with submission status on each problem
 ![Promo1](res/GIFS/Demo0.gif)

-### Create Problem/Contest Folders inclusive of all sample tests, compile and run automatically and get comprehensive verdicts
+### Create Problem/Contest Folders inclusive of all sample tests, compile and run automatically, get comprehensive verdicts and view problem statement and submission webpages.
 ![Promo2](res/GIFS/Demo1.gif)

 ### Filter through problems